8 Jul 2026, Wed

-A bold thief in upstate New York is making headlines after allegedly stealing a marked NY State Police SUV straight from a repair shop—then taking it on a nearly 100-mile joyride before troopers finally boxed it in.
+A suspect in upstate New York is facing charges after allegedly stealing a marked New York State Police SUV from a repair shop and driving it nearly 100 miles before troopers caught up with the vehicle.

 Waymo Self-Driving Car Blamed for Death of Beloved San Francisco Bodega Cat